michelesalvador/FamilyGem/README.md

 - Create a family tree from scratch, entering names, dates, places, various events, photos and sources.
 - Import an existing family tree through a Gedcom file and modify it as you want.
 - Export the family tree you created (via Gedcom again) to import in every other genealogy program.
-- Share a tree with everyone in the world, let them improve it and receive back the updates to import (new feature since version 0.7.0).
+- Share a tree with your relatives, letting them improve it and receiving back the updates.
+Then you can choose whether accept them or not.

 There are 2 modules:
 - **app** is the actual _Family Gem_ app.